sravyasarath/GenAIProjects/Personal-ai-study-assistant/Readme.md

 - **Embedding Model for Semantic Search**: Uses `HuggingFaceEmbeddings` to create vector representations of text.
 - **Vector Database for Fast Retrieval**: Stores and retrieves document chunks using `ChromaDB`.
 - **LLM-Powered Responses**: Uses `ChatGroq` (Mixtral-8x7b-32768) to answer user queries based on research content.
+- **Streamlit-based UI**: A simple and interactive front-end built with Streamlit to facilitate seamless user interaction.
+- **Query Logging and Tracking**: Logs user queries and responses for further analysis and improvement.

 ## Setup Instructions
 ### 1. Clone the Repository